parrt/cs652/lectures/postscript.md

 PDF (Acrobat) files are essentially a restricted form of PostScript that makes rendering more efficient, so postscript is an actively-used programming language.
 It is worthwhile learning how PostScript's interpreter works and how to code a little PostScript to impress your friends.
 The most interesting feature of PostScript is that it's a programming language, not a data file.

-Postscript is very similar to the [Forth programming language](http://www.forth.org/) and is in the class of languages like SmallTalk and LISP that use programming language constructs to extend the language.
+Postscript is very similar and was influenced indirectly by the [Forth programming language](http://www.forth.org/) and is in the class of languages like SmallTalk and LISP that use programming language constructs to extend the language.
 Forth could add new operations at will, SmallTalk could add a new instance variable by calling a method (`addInstanceVar` or some such), a LISP program is essentially just data so you can do whatever you want.
 Java goes part of the way, by letting you query object definitions at run-time, but you cannot add an instance variables at run-time (you cannot define new keywords either).

-PostScript is dynamically scoped (the set of visible symbols is determined at runtime not according to a lexical reference point) and likely the most common one still in use.
+PostScript is dynamically scoped (the set of visible symbols is determined at runtime not according to a lexical reference point) and is likely the most common one still in use.
 Perl, Tcl, and TeX also still have dynamic scoping.

-Just to give you a taste of the project associated with this lecture, you will build an interpreter for a simplified version of PostScript, but one that can actually draw pictures and so on.
-Your goal will be to get the interpreter functional enough to display the following:
+Building a PS interpreter sufficient to handle some sophisticated images is actually pretty easy I used to have students do this as a lab in class.
+It could display images like this:

 ![nozzle](images/nozzle.png )